fairlearn/fairlearn/docs/user_guide/reductions.rst

 Solving for the Saddlepoint
 ---------------------------

-Fairlearn contains two algorithms for solving :eq:eq_saddlepoint.
+Fairlearn contains two algorithms for solving :eq:eq_saddlepoint`.
 Key to both is the ability to convert the vector of Lagrange multipliers, :math:`\mathbf{\lambda}` into sample weights for model training.
 We show how to do this in the more detailed sections below.